 Skip to main content

-When a server tool needs user input, it sends an elicitation request to the client.
-The client presents this request to the user and returns their response.
-This enables interactive workflows where tools can dynamically gather information as needed.
-Elicitation supports two modes:
+When a tool needs user input, it sends an elicitation request to the client.
+The client handles presenting this request to the user and returning their response.
+This enables:

-• Form Mode: Collect structured data with JSON schema validation (for non-sensitive information)
+Collect structured data with JSON schema validation.
+Best for:

 Server API: Servers use a simplified API like ctx.elicit(message, zodSchema) or ctx.elicit(message, url).
 The mode is automatically detected and the request is sent to the client with the appropriate JSON schema or URL.Server-Side Validation with mcp-use: When using the mcp-use server library with Zod schemas (simplified API), returned data is automatically validated server-side before reaching your tool logic.
 This is a convenience feature provided by mcp-use, ensuring type safety and data integrity.